ChloeGwon/E-Transfer_Contact_Manager/README.md

     * when the phone number you have entered are not numeric values,
     * when you delete and the id you have entered does not exist or is not numeric values.
 * The memory is volatile.
-* Names are saved in all capital letters.
+* Names are saved as capital letters.
 * When it prompts a character to proceed, it is not case sensitive.

 ## Tests ##